melborp/StateModelVisualization/src/ALMRangers.Vso.StateModelVisualization/overview.md

 The **State Model Visualization** extension allows you to visualize the work item type states and transitions.
-The main usage is for documentation purpose and print out.
+The main usage is for documentation purpose and print outs.

 **How to use**